eesmer/CyberSecurity-Glossary/security-policies.md

 These values are typically classified by organizations using either numerical scores or qualitative levels (e.g., low / medium / high).
 Various tools and applications are available to assist in determining these values during the risk assessment process.
 To ensure realistic and accurate results, tool-assisted findings should be evaluated carefully, and appropriate response scenarios should be defined accordingly.

+- ###### Risk Prioritization

+Not all risks can be addressed at the same time.
+Therefore, risks identified through analysis should be **classified and scheduled according to their importance**.

+For example:
+- High-risk issues on critical systems → Priority resolution
+- Low-impact but widespread issues → Batch remediation
+- Risks on isolated/internal systems → Monitor and address in due time

+- ###### Risk Response Strategies

+One or more of the following strategies can be applied for each risk:

+- **Mitigate**
+  Apply patches, restrict access, use firewalls, implement segmentation.
+- **Accept**
+  Accept the risk if the business impact is tolerable and the mitigation is too costly or complex.
+- **Transfer**
+  Transfer the risk through insurance, outsourcing, or shifting responsibility to a vendor.
+- **Avoid**
+  Eliminate the risk entirely by discontinuing the risky service or system.

+The chosen response strategy should be part of a structured implementation plan.